-Additional COVID-19 cases confirmed by City of Lubbock.
+Additional COVID-19 Cases confirmed by City of Lubbock.

-Additionally, there were 230 recoveries and three additional deaths.
-This brings the total number of cases in Lubbock County to 46,104, with 2,640 active, 42,821 listed as recovered and 643 total deaths, according to the release.
+Additionally, there were 177 recoveries and five additional deaths.
+This brings the total number of cases in Lubbock County to 46,163, with 2,508 active, 43,007 listed as recovered and 648 total deaths, according to the release.

 (0) comments